 Reserve Findings Fortify Coastal Communities

-Data from the System-Wide Monitoring Program inform adaptation projects throughout the coastal zone.
+The Takeaway: Data from the System-Wide Monitoring Program inform adaptation projects throughout the coastal zone.

 Coastal wetlands represent the strongest natural defense against rising flood, storm, and sea level rise impacts, preventing more than $625 million in property damages during Hurricane Sandy and reducing property damages throughout the Northeast by an average of 10 percent.